 The IBATIS.NET DataMapper API provides four core functions:

-build a SqlMapper
+build a SqlMapper instance from a

 configuration file